kalaiselvan369/kalaiselvan369.github.io/docs/_posts/2023-06-09-oop-basics-kotlin.markdown

 ![post cover](/assets/oop-part-1.jpeg){: width="250" }

-Working with classes, constructors and visibility modifiers in Kotlin
+Working with classes, constructors and access modifiers in Kotlin
 <!--more-->

-## OOP Definition
+## Object Oriented Programming

 It is a computer programming paradigm based on the concept of objects.
-Object contains data in the form of attributes or properties and actions in the form of method or functions.
+Object contains state in the form of attributes or properties and actions in the form of method or functions.

-We are representing real world objects into a model or object that software program can interpret.
+In OOP, we representing real world objects into a model/object to derive solution for a particular problem.

 ### Example

-Let's take a computer monitor which has size, color, model number which we can call it as attributes or properties and on, off, restart capabilities as methods or functions.
+Let's talk about computer monitor.
+It comes out with variety of size, color, model which we can call it as attributes or properties and on, off, restart capabilities which we can call it as methods or functions.

 ## Class